Distance Learning Frequently Asked Questions

 Prior to taking an online course, many students assume this format is easier.
 However, the initial time demand can be greater than traditional classroom delivery methods.
 A student will need to organize his or her materials, utilize time management, and find a comfortable and quiet place to study.
 Assessments such as projects or essays will be submitted through course links.
 The course time largely depends on a student’s current course document status, a student’s motivation level and a student’s familiarity with computers.

-23. How much do the online learning classes cost?
+23. How much do the online classes cost?

-24. Is an orientation session available for online learning students?
+24. What material or resources are available for online students?

 25. What is the procedure for drop/add/withdrawal?

-The procedure for dropping, adding, and withdrawing an online class follow the same guidelines as a traditional class.
-For more information on the procedure, contact Admissions and Records at 704-878-5493.
+The procedure for dropping, adding and withdrawing an online class follows the same guidelines as a traditional class.
+For more information on the procedure, contact Admissions and Records at (704) 878-5493 or email email@example.com

 26. When do my classes begin and end?

-A student needs to view his or her class schedule to obtain the start and end dates of his or her course(s).
+A student needs to view their class schedule to obtain the start and end dates of course(s).
 Courses can range from four, eight, ten, twelve, to sixteen weeks.
 Class schedules can be obtained in a student’s WebAdvisor account.
-A student will not be able to access his or her course(s) in Moodle until the first day of class.
-After the last day of the course, the course will remain in Moodle for three additional days.
+A student will not be able to access their course(s) in the LMS until the first day of class.
+After the last day of the course, the course will remain active in the LMS for five additional business days.

-27. Do distance learning students have access to the library?
+27. Do online students have access to the library?

-Yes, online learning students have full access to the J.P. & Mildred Huskins Library services and resources.
-For more information, contact the library at 704-878-3271.
+Yes, online students have full access to the J.P. & Mildred Huskins Library services and resources.
+For more information, contact the library at (704) 878-3271.

 28. Where do I go for more information?